deusveritatis/strt/README.md

 # Usage Directions

+These scripts acquire the working systems and runs some commands on them

 ## Moving folders and files

-Move mechanicalsoup and k.py to ~/home/ in host computer
+Move `.log` to `~/home/` in host computer

 ## Running Scripts